 2.Slow Clearing Shower Drains

 Summer is full of fun outdoor activities like trips to the lake and beach.
-Debris like dirt, pebbles, and sand can get caught up in clothes and on our bodies, then tracked into the bathroom, commonly causing slow clearing shower drains.
+Debris like dirt, pebbles, and sand can get caught up in clothes and on our bodies, then tracked into the bathroom, commonly causing slow clearing of shower drains that usually needs drain cleaning services.
 Excess hair going down the shower drain can also cause a problem.
 To avoid clogged drains, inspect drain covers and remove any debris that gets stuck there.

 3.Washing Machine Hose Leaks or Clogs

 All the fun summer activities can do a number on your washing machine.
 The additional loads of wash can end up causing obstructions and overflows.
 Consider doing small loads of wash to prevent problems.
-You should also make it a habit to routinely check the washing machine hoses for kinks or leakages.
+You should also make it a habit to check the washing machine hoses for kinks or leakages routinely.

 4.Clogged Toilet, Shower and Tub Drains